tidyverse/tidyverse.org/content/blog/svglite-2-0-0/index.md

 -   Encoding text as text means that the final look depend on the implementation of the svg renderer as well as the fonts available on the system where it is rendered.
 This might sound more ominous than it really is.
 The vast majority of interactive data visualizations on the web are now based on D3.js which often renders to SVG and it all seems to behave.
 Still, this is something to be mindful of, and a reason to use [`svg()`](https://rdrr.io/r/grDevices/cairo.html) if exactness of the rendered text is of prime importance.

-With this release we further improves upon the editability of the output on key points:
+With this release we further improve upon the editability of the output on key points:

 1. The horizontal alignment of the text is now encoded in the CSS, rather than being pre-computed and offsetted.
 This is only possible for *left*, *center*, and *right* alignment as these are the only recognized alignment types in SVG, so setting it to something different will still give you the old offsetting behavior.
 This change means that you can more easily modify center and right aligned text in post processing without messing up the alignment of the text block.